-KT14-75K & BUCS15000 MAINTENANCE Re-energize hydraulic power to the tool and extend all hydraulic cylinders.
-Inspect cylinder rods for signs of mechanical dam-28. age, flaking, or rust.
+28. 🔛 Re-energize power unit and extend all hydraulic cylinders.
+Inspect cylinder rods for signs of mechanical damage, flaking, or rust.
 McCoy recommends that damaged cylinders be replaced.
-Rotate tong in low gear for 5 minutes while monitoring pressurized seals and hydraulic lines.
-If a seal, line, or fitting begins 29. to leak while tong is rotating, it must be replaced before the equipment is returned to service.
-Rotate tong in high gear for 5 minutes while monitoring temperature of top and bottom bearing caps.
-If the bearing caps are hot 30. to the touch (higher than approximately 50°C) replace the applicable bearings.
-Likewise if the tong is making unusual noises check for damaged bearings (see Maintenance Manual for all bearing locations).
-Install load cell.
-If using a tension load cell, perform a visual inspection and replace any cracked, broken, or distorted compo-31. nents including links and chains.
+29. 🗌 Rotate tong in low gear for 5 minutes while monitoring pressurized seals and hydraulic lines.
+If a seal, line, or fitting begins to leak while tong is rotating, it must be replaced before the equipment is returned to service.
+30. 🗌 Rotate tong in high gear for 5 minutes while monitoring temperature of top and bottom bearing caps.
+If the bearing cap are hot to the touch (higher than approximately 50°C) replace the applicable bearings.
+Likewise if the tong is makin unusual noises check for damaged bearings (see Maintenance Manual for all bearing locations).
+31. 🗌 Install load cell.
+If using a tension load cell, perform a visual inspection and replace any cracked, broken, or distorted components including links and chains.
 If using a compression load cell, replace any component that has been crushed or otherwise distorted through compression.
-If applicable, inspect the load cell anchor pins (tension load cell only).
-Replace the anchor pins if cracking or metal distortion 32.
-If applicable, the weld securing the single load cell anchor to the bridge bar main plate must be inspected (compression load cell only).
+32. 🗌 If applicable, inspect the load cell anchor pins (tension load cell only).
+Replace the anchor pins if cracking or metal distortion is seen.
+33. 🗌 If applicable, the weld securing the single load cell anchor to the bridge bar main plate must be inspected (compression load cell only).
 If the integrity of the weld has been compromised, the tong must be removed from service until the weld is repaired.
-33. The load cell beam will need to be disconnected and removed so the weld is visible.
+The load cell beam will need to be disconnected and removed so the weld is visible.
 Before re-installing the beam, liberally grease the anchor pin before reinserting into the load cell beam.
-Inspect load cell for damage or signs of stress.
-Check oil level in load cell and fill if necessary (refer to Section 7 in the techni-34. cal manual).
-While rotating the cage plate, ensure that the jaws properly cam.
+34. 🗌 Inspect load cell for damage or signs of stress.
+Check oil level in load cell and fill if necessary (refer to technical manual Section 7 or Section 8).
+35. 🗌 While rotating the cage plate, ensure that the jaws properly cam.
 If the jaws do not cam properly, the brake bands need to be tightened.
 Incrementally adjust both the top and bottom brake bands EQUALLY until proper cam action is achieved.
 Refer to the maintenance section of the manual for instructions on properly adjusting brake bands.
-Perform a full functional test of the tong including, if applicable, backup components, lift cylinder, and float frame components.
-36.
+36. 🗌 Perform a full functional test of the tong including, if applicable, backup components, lift cylinder, and float frame components.
+Report and correct any hydraulic leaks from the hydraulic valve bank, or from any hydraulic cylinders that are used.
+37. 🗌 Test safety door feature (if equipped).
+Begin rotating the tong at low speed, and open the tong door(s).
+If rotation does not immediately stop, this is an indication that the safety door mechanism is not operating correctly and the tong must be removed from service until the mechanism is repaired.
+Repeat the test while operating the tong in the opposite direction.
+If the safety door is operating correctly, cage plate rotation will not be inhibited once the door is closed and latched.